 - 1. Place copies of the Draft Management Plan and supplementary documents on public display at both the Tweed Heads and Murwillumbah Civic Centres. - 2.
 Encourage ratepayers to write to Council expressing their views on the Management Plan and its priorities. - 3.
-Make available Management to clarify issues associated with programs and priorities. - 4.
-Contact owners of properties at Casuarina Beach to provide details of proposed special rate.
+Make available Management to clarify issues associated with programs and priorities.

-The Management Plan is structured to describe what Council will be undertaking this year, its performance targets and how it would measure its level of performance.
+The Management Plan is structured to describe what Council will be undertaken this year, its performance targets and how it would measure its level of performance.
 Statutory performance indicators requirements are supported by an additional range of management performance measures.
 These will form the basis of the General Manager's quarterly reports and the annual report to the community.